 If you have been served by the Sheriff with a Summons and Petition for the above mentioned proceedings, you have 30 days from the time of service to file an Appearance.
+An Appearance is a legal document that says you are participating in the case and has your contact information.
 If you have not been served by the Sheriff, but you have received a mailing at your last known address and/or a Legal Notice has been placed in the local newspaper, you have until the date in the Notice to file your Appearance.

 After you file your Appearance, you must prepare an Answer to the Petition, or otherwise respond to the Petition, in which you answer each and every numbered paragraph of the Petition by admitting or denying the allegations in that specific paragraph.
 Like the Appearance, you must prepare a Notice of Filing of your Answer, e-file both of these documents with the Circuit Court Clerk's Office, and send copies of both the Answer or responsive pleading and the Notice of Filing to the other party or counsel for the other party.